owen2345/reusable-ci-cd-actions/README.md

     - Create automatically the corresponding Release PullRequest against master/main branch
     - Add automatically all changes as the PullRequest description
     - Update automatically the changelog file with all PullRequest titles between the previous release
-    ** Note: There is an issue for PRs created by workflows: The actions do not start automatically (tests), an empty commit or any commit is required to fix it.
+    ** Note: There is an issue for PRs created by workflows: The actions do not start automatically (tests), an empty commit or any commit is required to fix it (The created PR includes a message with instructions).
 Issue: https://github.com/peter-evans/create-pull-request/issues/48

 - Once a release candidate has been merged:
     - create the corresponding git tag